 2. (5-7) The wicked city is humbled.

 a.
-I am against you: Nahum repeats this phrase, first mentioned in Nahum 2:13.
+I am against you: Nahum repeated this phrase, first mentioned in Nahum 2:13.
 In the first mention, the emphasis was on the military defeat of Nineveh.
-Now, the emphasis is on the humbling of city.
+Here, the emphasis was on the humbling of city.

 B. Nineveh is ripe for judgment.